bzoltan1/zypper-changelog-plugin/README.md

 * There is no need to run the tool as root.

 * Be prepared for long execution time even if the connection to the remote repositores are fast.Fetching the changelogs for openSUSE source repository may take 80-120 minutes even close to the servers.

-* The next step is to package this tool and integrate it with zipper.
-It means naming the tool to zypper-changelog and put it into /usr/sbin , then it will be executable by zypper changelog.
-Similar to /usr/sbin/zypper-log script